Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 * As this is a new course and I have an interest in student retention I decided to also document within the 'readme' personal goals, challenges and lessons learned.These sections can be found towards the end of this readme.

 ### Exercise files within this repository ###
-•	Project brief.pdf – Project Instructions document by Dr Ian McLouglin
+*	Project brief.pdf – Project Instructions document by Dr Ian McLouglin
-•	Iris.csv - the Iris dataset used in irisdatset.py., ??
+*	Iris.csv - the Iris dataset used in irisdatset.py., ??
-•	Check_iriscsv.py – used as a check to ensure Irisdata set opened OK within repository
+*	Check_iriscsv.py – used as a check to ensure Irisdata set opened OK within repository
-•	Irisdataset.py – this contains the majority of the python code for this project.
-Some of the code involves outputs which are saved as: o	Sepal.png -most recent saved output of sepal scatter plot within irisdataset.py o	Petal.png -most recent saved output of petal scatter plot within irisdataset.py o	Summary.csv – output from describe function within irisdataset.py o	Generalstats.txt – output of calculated data from irisdataset.py.
-Time and date stamped and will only output when Save to File option selected by user input.
+*	Irisdataset.py – this contains the majority of the python code for this project.
+Some of the code involves outputs which are saved as:
+** Sepal.png -most recent saved output of sepal scatter plot within irisdataset.py ** Petal.png -most recent saved output of petal scatter plot within irisdataset.py ** Summary.csv – output from describe function within irisdataset.py
+** Generalstats.txt – output of calculated data from irisdataset.py.
+Time & date stamped.
+Will only output when Save to File option selected by user input.
-•	Seabornplots.py – this contains scripts used to create plots using the seaborn library and the Iris dataset from seaborn.
+*	Seabornplots.py – this contains scripts used to create plots using the seaborn library and the Iris dataset from seaborn.
-•	Iris.jpg – a picture used for the readme file
+*	Iris.jpg – a picture used for the readme file

 Irisdataset.py and seabornplots.py contain additional comments and references not contained herein.